Guide

 • Premium credit cards: Most private banks require ITR for cards above a certain credit limit

-• Building a paper trail: If you earn from multiple informal sources - rent, tuition, freelance - an ITR gives you documented proof of income
+• Income documentation: If you earn from multiple sources (rent, tuition, freelance), an ITR gives you formal proof

-• Carrying forward losses: If you had capital losses or business losses, you can only use them against future profits if you file by the due date
+• Carrying forward losses: Capital losses and business losses can only be used against future profits if you file by the due date

 04